-In the famed district of Kochere, in the heart of the Gedeo Zone, is the Reko Koba washing station.
+Our Ethiopia Reko Koba Kochere comes from the Reko Koba wash station in the famed district of Kochere and in the heart of the Gedeo Zone.
 Reko Koba is Gedeo for “Reko” Mountain or translated literally, challenging or difficult mountain, a reference to the arduous climb, frequented by locals who make the ascent as a religious practice.
 For that reason in the village of Reko and the surrounding farmlands, it would be more apt to simply call this Prayer Mountain.
-Here at roughly 5,700 feet elevation the Reko Koba Wash Station is operated by Firewoyne Tesfaye and Shonta Werku with the help of another 97 employees.
+Here at roughly 5,700 feet elevation the Reko Koba Wash Station is operated by Shonta Werku and Firewoyne Tesfaye with the help of another 97 employees.
 Reko Koba also has a sister mill, the Semalo Pride Wash Station in the Gelana District in Oromia.
-We are very happy to have acquired this washed, sun-dried, Grade-1, Special Prep Reko Koba Kochere for the close of our 2017 season.
+We are very happy to have acquired a small stock of washed, sun-dried, Grade-1, Special Prep Ethiopia Reko Koba Kochere for the close of the season.

-Reko Koba’s operations manager, Eyasu Bekele is from a coffee family in Sidama and has worked in coffee processing for over 20 years.
+The operations manager for the Ethiopia Reko Koba Kochere wash station is Eyasu Bekele a native Sidama coffee professional that has worked in coffee processing for over 20 years.
 Their main engineer, Samuel is responsible for operating and maintaining the pulping machine, a critical role when it comes to the success of processing high quality coffees.
-The pulping machine must be properly calibrated for different coffee types – if done improperly, it is very easy for coffee to become nipped, bruised and torn during pulping.
-Rounding out their main staff is accountant, Kiros Abraham, who helps implement their quality programs and is responsible for the payment of every small farm producer who contributes their cherry harvest to the Reko Koba Station.
-Upon arrival, lots are separated by screen sizes and processed accordingly, with some incredible cupping notes resulting, like Chardonnay and lemon candy or papaya and lemongrass.
+The Ethiopia Reko Koba Kochere pulping machine must be properly calibrated for different coffee types – if done improperly, it is very easy for coffee to become nipped, bruised and torn during pulping.
+Rounding out their main staff is accountant, Kiros Abraham, who helps implement their quality programs and is responsible for the payment of every small farm producer who contributes their cherry harvest to the Ethiopia Reko Koba Kochere wash station.
+Upon arrival lots are separated by screen sizes and processed accordingly, with some incredible cupping notes resulting, like Chardonnay and lemon candy or papaya and lemongrass.

 The coffee growing community in the Gedeo Zone has experienced significant setbacks this year.
 Over 40 washing stations have been destroyed or severely crippled early in the season, when many Gedeo people participated in an uprising against other competing tribes from other coffee enterprises.
 Many drying stations and coffee storehouses were damaged along with many small businesses that suffered broken windows and arson.
 Tragically, several lives were lost in the demonstrations.
 To make matters worse, for the first time since the 1950’s frost damaged thousands of coffee-producing acres, along with enset crops, a staple food for Gedeo people.
 Certain microclimates were affected more than others, but no doubt this will significantly impact coffee production coming from Yirgacheffe well into the next few years.
 Despite some negative hurdles, producers throughout Gedeo are beginning to see a new day, bolstered by new legislation that officially legalizes trade with wash stations; this is widely seen as much needed victory in eliminating corrupt and dishonest coffee brokers.
 It is our hope that as a result producers will be able to freely develop longer-term relationships, giving opportunity for better premiums for top-quality cherry and parchment.